Yuto-A2/guestHouse/README.md

 ## Main Feature

+### Users

+* User registration.
+* Login. (via email and password)
+* Password reset (Only loged in user).
+* View and update personal profile page (Only loged in user).
+* Create a reservation and update it (Only loged in user).

+### Properties

+* View property listings and detailed information.
-* Logged-in users can make, edit, and delete property reservations, as well as view, update, and delete their profiles.
+* Admin users can add, update, and delete properties.

+### Review
-* Logged-in users can also post and delete reviews.
+* Users can post reviews after logging in.
-* CRUD operations related to property reservations, profiles, and reviews are available only to logged-in users.
+* Reviews can be viewed by all users.
-* Admins can add, edit, and delete properties.
+* Only the user who created a review can delete it.

 ## Tools